Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 ### Configuring the Standard Field Mapping

-Now that the projects, user and releases have been mapped correctly, we need to configure the standard incident and requirement fields.
-To do this, go to Administration \> System \> Data Synchronization and click on the "View Project Mappings" for the JiraDataSync plug-in entry:
+Now that the products, users and releases have been mapped correctly, we need to configure the standard incident and requirement fields.
+To do this, go to Administration \> System \> Data Synchronization and click on the "View Product Mappings" for the JiraDataSync plug-in entry:

 ![](img/Using_SpiraTeam_with_JIRA_5+_27.png)